m4tx/tundra/README.md

 Tundra has CLI interface as well.
 First, you need to authenticate:

 ```
-tundra authenticate <username> <password>
+tundra authenticate
 ```

+This will display a URL which you will need to open and then sign in to your MyAnimeList account.
 Then, you can run Tundra as a daemon:

 ```
 tundra daemon